 keyboard_arrow_down

-What is Immediate Loading?
+What is immediate loading?

-Other advantages are that it’s a quicker procedure, there’s no need to wait for the bone and implant to fuse, and you don’t need to wear a temporary bridge or dentures.
+The main advantage of immediate loading is convenience.
+The procedure can be done on the same day, which is why it’s sometimes known as a ‘same day smile’.
+Other advantages are that it’s a quicker procedure, there’s no need to wait for the bone and implant to integrate, and you don’t need to wear a temporary crown, bridge or denture.

 keyboard_arrow_down